History: Historic Resource Documentation

 The affiliation among President Abraham Lincoln, his Gettysburg Address, and the national cemeteries is relevant today.
 The speech Lincoln gave at the dedication of the Soldiers' National Cemetery in Pennsylvania on November 19, 1863, is iconic.
 In 1909, for the nation's observation of the centennial of Lincoln's birth through activities formal and popular alike, Congress directed that cast-iron Gettysburg Address tablets be placed in the national cemeteries.
 In November 2018, one of these historic tablets was installed at the Department of Veterans Affairs headquarters for employees and visitors to see.

-- New Gettysburg Address Tablets for National Cemeteries to Honor Abraham Lincoln Bicentennial
+Gettysburg Address Tablets for National Cemeteries to Honor Abraham Lincoln Bicentennial

 February 2009 marked the bicentennial of President Lincoln's birth.
 In 1909, to celebrate the centennial of this event, the U.S. Army placed his Gettysburg Address, cast in iron, in all national cemeteries.
 Over the years some tablets were removed, and the number of national cemeteries increased.
 This project assures that all national cemeteries contain this symbolic artifact of NCA's origin.

-Cleaning and Caring for Government Headstones and Markers
+Cleaning Government-Furnished Headstones and Markers

 The National Park Service's National Center for Preservation Technology & Training completed a study in 2011 to evaluate general cleaning needs of marble government-issued headstones.